modalitysystems/oneconsultation-docs/O365-troubleshooting.md

-# O365 User Troubleshooting
+# Clinician Troubleshooting

 Here are some basic tips for troubleshooting common issues with OneConsultation:

-## My public user is having issues with OneConsultation
+## My patient is having issues with OneConsultation

-Guidance and troubleshooting for Public Users can be found [here](public-troubleshooting.md).
+Guidance and troubleshooting for patients can be found [here](public-troubleshooting.md).

 ## One of my virtual waiting rooms is missing from my list